Arms Warrior PvP Guide

 - Good with Skinning, which adds some crit rating.

-- Blood Fury is a DPS boost and they’re tougher to stun than others.
-Pretty nice.
+- Blood Fury is a DPS boost and their stun reduction helps.

-- Expertise with Axes helps to crush the opposition, if an axe is the best weapon available.
+- Expertise with Axes helps to crush the opposition.

 - War Stomp is a nice stun, great for getting nearby casters to stop casting.

-- The Tauren health bonus is good for 15k+ health at 90.
-Not bad.
+- The Tauren health bonus is about equal to three Stam gems at 90.

 - Tauren are good with Herbalism and that skill’s Lifeblood is a small heal with a Haste effect.